bababouf/Traveling-Salesman/README.md

 3. Run: **_./TSP.exe_**

 ## **_General Program Details_**
-This program allows the user to choose between a 5 city simulation and a 6 city simulation (both of which use the same heuristic approach to solving TSP).
+This program allows the user to choose between a 5, 6, or 7 city simulation (all of which use the same heuristic approach to solving TSP).

 ![](https://i.gyazo.com/3f84c2615a346a11914f8def2caffadb.png)